 However, knowledge of the physical universe is but half of what there is to know.
 We are not only aware of our experience, we are aware that we are aware.
 And no knowledge of the cosmos could ever be said to be complete if it did not include a full knowledge of awareness itself, the sine qua non of all knowing.
 Today the interest in consciousness itself is rapidly growing, both scientifically and on a personal level.
 Who knows where that might lead?

 In the coming decades we may gain as much knowledge as we have over the whole of human history.
 Or perhaps even more.
 Within a short period of linear time we may come to a complete knowledge of the world, both around us and within us.
 This does not mean knowing everything it is possible to know, but everything this particular intelligence could know in this biological form, from this point in the universe.

 Exiting with grace

 Here we are, wondrous beings, with unique gifts and abilities.
-We are capable of love and deep compassion, an appreciation of beauty, the creation of great art, music, and poetry.
-We are aware of our history, of how we came to be here.
-We have studied the world around us, and been awed by what we have discovered.
+We can learn about the world we live in, and the Universe around us.
+We have developed a wealth of technologies with which to improve the quality of our lives.
+We are capable of empathy and love, an appreciation of truth and beauty.
+We find meaning in our lives, and aspire to grow even more. we have discovered.
 We find meaning in our lives, a sense of justice, and an inner wisdom.